mattwojo/webvr/webvr-docs/essentials.md

 keywords: WebVR essentials, Inclusive Features, Capability Detection, page load, plugging in HMD
 ---

+This article contains some best practices that will make your WebVR experience work well across all WebVR enabled browsers and devices, with minimal effort!

 # WebVR Essentials
+- Applications should gracefully handle a null value for VRDisplay.stageParameters (Microsoft Edge does not support stage parameters at this time.)
+- Assume that `navigator.getVRDisplays` is always present in the browser; you must make a call to that function to determine if a VRDisplay is actually connected.
+The getVRDisplays promise will reject on systems that do not natively support MR.
+-	Users may plug in their headset after the page has loaded, or disconnect & reconnect without reloading the page.
+Handle this through the `vrdisplayconnect` and `vrdisplaydisconnect` event.

 ## Inclusive Feature and Capability Detection
 When determining whether or not to enable your WebVR feature (as opposed to a fallback 2D screen rendered version), do so based on device capability rather than device name.
 This approach means compatible devices that reach the market after you code your site will "just work".
 Don't exclude things just because you haven't tested it yet.